 1 9 8 7 – 1 9 9 0 (USA)

-Via an innovative story structure, Wiseguy followed the adventures of undercover cop Vinnie Terranova (Ken Wahl) who worked for the Organized Crime Bureau (OCB) and infiltrated various mob organisations to take them down from the inside.
+Via an innovative story structure, Wiseguy followed the adventures of undercover cop Vinnie Terranova (Ken Wahl) who worked for the Organised Crime Bureau (OCB) and infiltrated various mob organisations to take them down from the inside.

-Under the watchful eye of superior Frank McPike (Jonathan Banks) and with the covert assistance of “Lifeguard” (Jim Byrnes), Vinnie first went after Atlantic City kingpin Sonny Steelgrave (Ray Sharkey) before moving on to tackle the wacky brother and sister team of evil, utterly unstable crime-king Mel Profitt (Kevin Spacey) and his sister Susan (the pneumatic Joan Severance).
+Under the watchful eye of superior Frank McPike (Jonathan Banks) and with the covert assistance of communications expert “Lifeguard” (Jim Byrnes), Vinnie first went after Atlantic City kingpin Sonny Steelgrave (Ray Sharkey) before moving on to tackle the wacky brother and sister team of evil, utterly unstable crime-king Mel Profitt (Kevin Spacey) and his sister Susan (the pneumatic Joan Severance).

 Mel and Susan enjoyed a “very close relationship” and spent a good deal of their time aboard their huge yacht, dubbed Hotel.
 Mel and Susan used the boat mainly as a floating drugs-and-sex crash pad when they weren’t gallivanting about the world cutting various narcotics and arms deals.